-Unconditional love is known as “affection without any limitations, or love without conditions.”
+According to Wikipedia, unconditional love is known as “affection without any limitations, or love without conditions.”
 It’s described as a love that is unchanging and knows no bounds.
-Unconditional love is often used to describe “love between family members, comrades in arms, and between others in very committed, connected and soulmate-status relationships.”
+Unconditional love is often used to describe “love between family members, comrades in arms, and between others in very committed and connected relationships.”

 Movies, fairytales, and mainstream media like to depict those that love unconditionally as heroes in this world.
-No matter how poorly these people are treated, how much they are taken for granted, or how terribly they have been wronged… These people love so deeply that the light of their unconditional love seems to out-mature and out-shine the need for healthy boundaries that only unconditional self-love can initiate.
+No matter how poorly these people are treated, how much they are taken for granted, or how terribly they are used, tthe light of their unconditional love seems to out-mature and out-shine the need for healthy boundaries that only unconditional self-love can initiate.

 It is extremely difficult to try to unconditionally love the adults we have become.
 I still struggle with how I feel about my adult self.
-But then I look at a childhood photo and I see this helpless, defenseless, and voiceless little girl who just wants to be enough… How could I not unconditionally love her?
+But then, I look at a photo of myself as a kid and I see this helpless, defenseless, and voiceless little girl who just wants to be enough.
+How could I not unconditionally love her?

-The moment I stopped outsourcing unconditional love to others and started giving it to myself… This was the moment I learned that unconditionally loving in romantic relationships would only be accepted/exploited by those who had the same inability as I had to unconditionally love themselves.
+The moment I stopped outsourcing unconditional love to others and started giving it to myself… that was the moment I learned that loving without conditions would only be accepted/exploited by those who had the same inability as I had to unconditionally love themselves.

-When it comes to romantic relationships, we are in many ways wired to want unconditional love.
-We look to be emotionally re-parented in a way that will invalidate the worthlessness that the absence of it in our childhood has consciously and subconsciously made us feel.
+When it comes to romantic relationships, we are wired to pursue unconditional love.
+We want to be emotionally re-parented in a way that will invalidate the worthlessness that the absence of unconditional love in our childhood has consciously and subconsciously made us feel.

 In my relationships today, whether it’s my romantic relationship or with my close friends…

-Loving without conditions and boundaries in romantic relationships made me feel terrible.
+Loving without conditions and limits in romantic relationships made me feel terrible.
 It translated as: “I am not enough.
 I don’t deserve more.
 Please validate me while invalidating the pain of a past you don’t care about getting to know.
-Please see in me what I cannot see in myself.
-Please allow me to emotionally jerk off by diluting myself with the belief that my unconditional love will shed you of your toxicity.”
+Please see in me what I cannot see in myself.”

-Because of that, I started attracting relationships that made me feel safe to be me, supported, and open to accepting love instead of always giving it without boundaries and ending up the doormat once again.
+When I began unconditionally loving my younger self, I started attracting relationships that made me feel safe to be myself.
+And for the first time, I felt loved, supported, and able to accept love (instead of always giving it without boundaries and ending up the doormat).
 The more you honor your boundaries, the more true love you’ll attract.

-True love will never be found without unconditionally loving yourself enough to accept what is, having the courage to act on that acceptance, and the ability to judge people only by their patterns (not their isolated actions, words or anything superficial).
+True love will never be found without unconditionally loving your younger self enough to accept what is and act on that acceptance.

 Although I don’t believe in unconditional love when it comes to romantic relationships, I am always aware that without fully giving it to my younger self, I’ll never be able to experience the true, nonjudgemental, thick-and-thin love that I deserve – to both emanate and receive.